viviensiu/mlops-zoomcamp/1_intro/NOTES.md

 * If using Github Codespaces, you should also install Anaconda distribution of Python as well to use Jupyter Notebook within Codespaces.
 * Note that AWS EC2 instance isn't necessary for env setup as long as you could run Docker, Jupyter Notebook and Python on local workstation.

+**Skipped optional unit 1.3**

+**1.4 Course overview**
+What we would learn from this course:
+* Experiment tracker - log the metrics of various experimental models' performances.
+* Model registry - a repository of the experimental models for reproducibility.
+* ML Pipelines - a parameterisable ML process flow for consistent inferencing process from data loading, preprocessing to training and validating the model(s).
+* Model Deployment - Methods to serve the optimal model for usage.
+* Model Monitoring - Tracking the served model's performance on unseen data to ensure it does its job well.
+If not, this indicates model drift and the model should be retrained and redeployed to correct the drift.
+* Best practices to automate the above, making the codes easily maintainable, plus easy to distribute and scale using Dockers and Kubernetes.
+* And finally the different levels of ML Ops maturity from 0 to 4, where 0 indicates no ML Ops present and 4 means no human intervention present in the practices above.